Fire Pit Ideas And Seating Inspo For Your Backyard Oasis (on any budget!)

 Building a backyard fire pit can seem like a huge task but with the right design, landscaping and seating area, your backyard will be THE place to hang out all year round for your family and friends.

-Surely you don’t want everyone STANDING around your fire pit, right?
+Surely we don’t want everyone STANDING around your fire pit, right?

 Let’s talk about homemade seating – from cheap and easy to some fancy impressive ideas.